5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ∇
 ~~~

-A> # Why don't we just :Trap all errors?
+A> # Why don’t we just `:Trap` all errors?
 A>
-A> `:Trap 0` would trap all errors - way easier to read and write, so why don't we do this?
+A> `:Trap 0` would trap all errors - way easier to read and write, so why don’t we do this?
 A>
-A> Well, for a very good reason: trapping everything includes such basic things like a VALUE ERROR, which is most likely introduced by a typo or by removing a function or an operator in the false believe that it is not called anywhere.
+A> Well, for a very good reason: trapping everything includes such basic things as a VALUE ERROR, most likely introduced by a typo, or removing a function you thought not called anywhere.
 A>
-A> We don't want to trap those, really.
+A> We don’t want to trap those errors during development.
 The sooner they come to light the better.
 For that reason we restrict the errors to be trapped to whatever might pop up when it comes to dealing with files and directories.
 A>
-A> That being said, if you really have to trap _all_ errors (occasionally this makes sense) then make sure that you can switch it off with a global flag as in `:Trap trapFlag/0`: if `trapFlag` is 1 then the trap is active, otherwise it is not.
+A> Your shipped system must trap all errors.
+(See _Unforeseen errors_ below.)
+When you have to trap all errors, use a global flag which will allow you to switch it off in development. `:Trap trapFlag/0`: if `trapFlag` is 1 then the trap is active, otherwise it is not.
-A>
-A> It's a different story when you try to catch any possible error at a very early stage of an application.
-That scenario will be discussed soon.

 Back to `ProcessFiles`.
 Note that in this context the `:Trap` structure has an advantage over `⎕TRAP`.
 When it fires, and control advances to its `:Else` fork, the trap is immediately cleared.

+This neatly avoids the following pitfall: a trap fires and invokes a handling expression.
+But the handling expression also breaks, re-invoking the trap in what now becomes an open loop.

-So there is no need to reset the trap to avoid an open loop.
-But be careful when you call other functions: in case they crash the `:Trap` would catch the error!
+So with `:Trap` there is no need to reset the trap to avoid an open loop.
+But you must still consider what might happen if you call other functions in the `:Else` fork: if they crash the `:Trap` would fire again!

 The handling of error codes and messages can easily obscure the rest of the logic.
-Clarity is not always easy to find, but is well worth working for.
+Clarity is not always easy to find, but is worth striving for.
 This is particularly true where there is no convenient test for an error, only a trap for when it is encountered.

 Note that here for the first time we take advantage of the `[Config]Trap` flag defined in the INI file, which translates to `Config.Trap` at this stage.
-With this flag we can switch off all "local" error trapping, sometimes a measure we need to take to get to the bottom of a problem.
+With this flag we can switch off all ‘local’ error trapping, a measure we  sometimes need to take to get to the bottom of a problem.

 Finally we need to amend `TxtToCsv`: